Adaptively Perturbed Mirror Descent for Learning in Games: Conclusion

 \section{Conclusion}

-We developed a slingshot framework to compute equilibria in monotone games, where the slingshot perturbation enables convergence even when the noise is present.
-This research could lead to several intriguing future studies, such as finding the best perturbation strength for the optimal convergence rate and achieving convergence with more limited feedback, for example, using bandit feedback \citep{bravo2018bandit, tatarenko2019learning,drusvyatskiy2022improved}.
+This paper proposes a novel variant of MD that achieves last-iterate convergence even when the noise is present, by adaptively adjusting the magnitude of the perturbation.
+This research could lead to several intriguing future studies, such as finding the best perturbation strength for the optimal convergence rate and achieving convergence with more limited feedback, for example, using bandit feedback \citep{bravo2018bandit,drusvyatskiy2022improved}.